 Video of the Day

-Press the magnet end against a metal object to install the ceiling magnet.
-It should attach quickly, allowing you to hang a decoration or sign from its hook.
-As long as the magnet can support the object's weight, the ornament should hang from the ceiling until it's time to take it down.
+How can you install holiday season home decor with magnets?
+Press the magnet end against a metal object.
+It should attach quickly, allowing you to hang a party decoration, holiday decor or sign from its hook.
+As long as the magnet can support the object's weight, the Christmas ornament should hang from the ceiling until it's time to take it down.

 Removing a ceiling magnet is just as easy as applying it.
 The magnet should detach from the metal surface with a simple pull without causing any damage.
-This damage-free use makes ceiling magnets ideal for spaces you cannot modify, such as offices, schools, stores or rented spaces.
+And yes, that’s so much easier than taking down your 10-foot Christmas tree.
+Right?
+This damage-free use makes ceiling magnets ideal for Christmas party spaces you cannot modify, such as offices, schools, stores or rental halls.

 Picking the best ceiling magnet for the job depends on the decoration's weight.
-If you are hanging paper snowflakes or other lightweight decorations, the smallest ceiling magnet will likely do the trick.
+If you are hanging paper snowflakes, Christmas garland, Christmas tree decorations, paper decorations or other lightweight holiday decor, the smallest ceiling magnet will likely do the trick.
 However, ornament weight can vary greatly.

 Determine the weight of the object before purchasing a ceiling magnet.
 If the weight is not listed or you threw out the packaging long ago, weigh the ornament yourself on a food scale to play it safe.
 Once you've determined the decoration's weight, pick a ceiling magnet that can support it.